Chipotle Chicken Stuffed Peppers

 Isn’t is gorgeous?
 What a dish!
 Stuffed peppers are such an attractive food on the plate, with that thin layer of melted cheese over the top of the savory and slightly tart shredded chipotle chicken with adobo and extra chili peppers cooked into the mix because #MikeLovesChiliPeppers.
 Crazy, I know.

 You can see how juicy the mixture is within.
 Making me crazy.
 I want another one of these already.

+Prepare the Peppers.
 Start off by slicing open the peppers lengthwise and scooping out the insides.
+Remove all the seeds and membranes.
 Look at these.
 Aren’t they huge?
 And quite inviting.

-Heat up a pot and cook down the onion, other peppers, garlic and seasoned chicken with a bit of oil.
+Cook the Stuffing Mixture.
+Set your chicken down and season with salt and pepper and Cajun seasonings.
+Heat the oil in a large pot and cook down the onion, other peppers, garlic and seasoned chicken with a bit of oil.
 Don’t forget the chipotles in adobo.
 I used a 7-ounce can for this recipe and the flavor was distinctively CHIPOTLE.
 LOVE IT!

 Feel free to reduce the amount if you’d prefer to tame the overall chipotle flavor.
 But join me if you will for powerful chipotle!
 So smoky, so good.

-Let it all simmer a while, at least a half an hour, to allow the flavors to develop and for the chicken to break down.
+Simmer the Chicken.
+Let it all simmer a while, at least 30 minutes, to allow the flavors to develop and for the chicken to break down.
 Once the chicken is tender, shred it with a couple of forks and mix it back into the chipotle mixture.